Update: SaaS Price-to-Sales Multiples

 Source: EquityZen review of company securities filings; full company ticker list is as follows: ZM (Zoom Video Communications), CRWD (CrowdStrike), WORK (Slack), MDLA (Medallia), PD (PagerDuty), ZS (Zscaler), OKTA (Okta), TEAM (Atlassian), SMAR (Smartsheet), PLAN (Anaplan), ESTC (Elastic), NOW (ServiceNow), PS (Pluralsight), AVLR (Avalara), DOCU (DocuSign), FSLY (Fastly), TENB (Tenable), SVMK (SurveyMonkey), ZUO (Zuora), DBX (Dropbox), DOMO (Domo), CBLK (Carbon Black), and PVTL (Pivotal)

-Not much.
 Given recent market volatility, it’s no surprise that SaaS multiples across our comparables set of 23 companies have contracted a bit, but perhaps not as much as one would think.
 The average P/S multiple has fallen by one turn of revenue to just under 22x from 23x back in June.
 As before, Zoom Video and CrowdStrike lead the pack by a significant margin, trading at 75.3x and 70.4x, respectively, compared to 82.3x and 61.0x a couple months ago.
 Beyond these two companies, the usual suspects—Slack, Okta, Zscaler, Atlassian—continue to trade at high multiples, with the average P/S multiple among these four companies contracting only slightly from 33.7x to 32.2x.
 Towards the bottom, companies like Domo, Pivotal, Dropbox and Zuora continue to trade below double digits and well below the average.

 The biggest winner has been cybersecurity company CrowdStrike, which is trading over 9x its LTM revenue higher than back in June.
 Other companies in the cyber security and identity and access management space, like Okta and CarbonBlock, are both trading higher than earlier this summer, implying that cyber security companies are viewed as acyclical as their clients will prioritize security regardless of economic conditions.